 Nazari, F., Noruzoliaee, M., Mohammadian, A. (2025) Autonomous vehicle adoption behavior and safety concern: A study of public perception.
 Multimodal Transportation, 100252. https://doi.org/10.1016/j.multra.2025.100252

-Soto, Y., Nazari, F., Noruzoliaee, M. (2025) Urban mobility in the age of automation: Analyzing public attitudes toward privately-owned versus shared automated vehicles. https://doi.org/10.48550/arXiv.2309.03283
+Soto, Y.*, Nazari, F., Noruzoliaee, M. (2025) Urban mobility in the age of automation: Analyzing public attitudes toward privately-owned versus shared automated vehicles.
+In submission.
+Preprint available at: https://doi.org/10.48550/arXiv.2309.03283

 Nazari, F., Noruzoliaee, M., Mohammadian, A. (2018) Shared versus private mobility: Modeling public interest in autonomous vehicles accounting for latent attitudes.
 Transportation Research Part C: Emerging Technologies 97, 456-477. https://doi.org/10.1016/j.trc.2018.11.005